What Percentage Do Realtors Make From A Home Sale?

 Editor’s note: On March 15, 2024, the National Association of Realtors (NAR) announced a landmark lawsuit settlement that will change the way real estate agent commissions are handled in the future.
 These changes will “decouple” seller and buyer agent compensation.
 Industry experts predict that this decoupling will likely lower agent fees and give buyers the ability to negotiate commission amounts directly.
 Learn more.

-Let’s dive further into how agent split commissions work.
+Let’s explore how agent split commissions operate in more detail.

 The table below provides some examples of how the commissions on sales would break down based on a 50% split commission fee at 6%.